 Comment Below: Why are some people so resistive to using a walker?

-Interested in purchasing some of the items that Seniors Flourish loves?
-Help us out!
+Interested in purchasing some of the items OT Flourish loves?
 If you click on any of the above links and make a purchase, it doesn’t cost you anything extra and a small portion of the sale helps support this site.
 I really appreciate it!